One-to-One Support

 We focus on the CRAFT (Community Reinforcement and Family Training) approach to family support.
 Our trained practitioners will explain and go through different topics each week such as boundaries, communication skills and self-care.
 If you feel CRAFT is not for you, we can look at other ways of supporting you.

-The Telehealth service usually offers six to eight sessions and each session lasts an hour.
+The Telehealth service usually offers six to eight sessions, each lasting an hour.
 Once you have completed your block of support, you are then encouraged to join our Telehealth virtual family support group to connect with other families.
 This group is facilitated by one of our team.
-If you feel you need one to one support again, no matter how many months or years after, you can get back in touch with us at any time.
+If you feel you need one-to-one support again, no matter how many months or years later, you can get back in touch with us at any time.
 We offer support over the phone, video calls and the opportunity to connect with other families through our online family support group.

 Our Holding On service offers a bespoke package of intensive support for the family, depending on their specific situation.
 Sessions are generally weekly and last around an hour per session.

-Sessions might include naloxone training, CRAFT, and specific training that suits the needs of the family.
+Sessions might include naloxone training, CRAFT, and specific training that suits the family’s needs.
 You will also have the opportunity to connect with other families through our Holding On virtual family support group.

 Meet the Team